akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 “At court, many count him dull,” Henry said at last, “for he does rarely plots, schemes or flatters.
 But he waits, and watches, and learns.
 He can read a ledger, write a charter, argue a point of law.
 He was educated at the same monastery where I learned my letters.
 He is clever in the ways that matter—just not in the ways that make men popular at court.”

+“The court calls him dull,” Henry said at last, “because he does not waste breath on flattery.
+But the boy is literate; he can audit a ledger, scribe a charter, and argue the law as well as any clerk.
+We shared the same tutors at the monastery.
+He is precise in the ways that hold a kingdom together—though lacking in the ways that hold men popular at court.”

 Harold nodded slowly.

 “I have given him my name,” Henry continued, “but not yet lands.
 The marriage will provide that.
 Stanwey and beyond will be his holding—in your daughter’s name, as I have said.
 He will be a lord, and he will learn to be a good one, or he will answer to me.”

 “And if she will not have him?”

 Henry’s jaw tightened.
-“Then I will have made a rash vow and a fool of myself.
-It would not be the first time.”
+“Then I am bound by a rash vow and must answer for my own lack of foresight.
+It would not be the first error on my record.”
 He paused.
-“But I do not think she will refuse him.
-I have seen the way she looks at him.
-Not with love—not yet—but with something.
+“But I do not think she will refuse him, for I have observed the manner of her eyes upon him.
+Not yet with love—but with something.
 Curiosity.
 Respect.
 The beginning of trust.”

 Harold said nothing.
 He was thinking of his own marriage, arranged by his father when he was barely more than a boy.
 He had been angry at first, resentful.
 But his wife had been patient, and kind, and over the years anger had softened into something deeper.
 He wanted the same for Beatrice.